General Louis Marie de Noailles

 Pronunciation:

-In 1779 Noailles joined the Colonel General of Hussars Regiment and followed his brother-in-law Lafayette to take part in the American Revolutionary War.
-Noailles distinguished himself at the action of Grenada on July 4th, 1779, and then in the attack to take Savannah from the British.
-In 1780 he was made a Knight of Saint Louis and he took a command with the 2nd Soissonnais Infantry.
-The following year Noailles served under General Rochambeau during the Siege of Yorktown and he organized the conditions of the British surrender there.
+Born into the nobility, Louis Marie de Noailles was the second son of a Marshal of France, the Duke of Mouchy.
+At his birth he was given the title of Knight of Arpajon which he retained until 1775 when he became the Viscount of Noailles.
+Noailles began his military career in 1768 and then in 1771 he began serving with the Noailles Cavalry Regiment.
+In 1779 he was promoted to mestre de camp and he followed his brother-in-law Lafayette to take part in the American Revolutionary War.
+Noailles distinguished himself at the action of Grenada on July 4th, 1779 and then in the attack to take Savannah from the British.
+In 1780 he was made a Knight of Saint Louis and he took command of the 2nd Soissonnais Infantry.
+The following year Noailles served under General Rochambeau during the siege of Yorktown and he organized the conditions of the British surrender there.
 With the American Revolutionary War concluded, he returned to France where he joined the King's Dragoons Regiment.

 Noailles and the men on his ship, the schooner Coursier, hoped to reach Havana.
 By January 1st they had almost reached their destination and were in sight of the coast of Cuba when they saw the British corvette Hazard.
 Hoping to trick their enemies, they raised the British flag but the men of the Hazard were not fooled.
 That night Noailles decided to try and take the enemy ship.
 In the darkness they closed the distance between the ships and Noailles led thirty grenadiers to board the Hazard.
 During the bloody fight, the French grenadiers successfully took the British ship, but Noailles was badly wounded.
 The French continued on with their new prize to Havana, where Noailles succumbed to his wounds a week later.